• Pinterest

 Lemon verbena is a game-changing ingredient in many recipes due to its unique flavor profile.
 Unlike other citrus herbs, it has a more floral and sweet taste that complements the sourness of citrus fruits.
 It’s also a versatile herb that can be paired with a variety of other flavors, such as vanilla, coconut, and berries.

-How Do I Make A Lemon Verbena Infusion?
+How Do I Make a Lemon Verbena Infusion?

 In order to extract the most flavor out of the herbs, you will need to know how to make a herbal infusion.
 An herbal infusion is simply a strong tea.